 * At the other end of the UK, a newspaper in Elgin asked me if I could confirm that the Team would be moving to RAF Lossiemouth on the Moray Firth.

-It was highly desirable, but not absolutely essential, that the chosen base should be part of Personnel and Training Command (formed on 1 April 1994 by the merger of Support Command and the RAF Personnel Management Centre), and not Strike Command because that would have created command and control difficulties.
-Account had to be taken of the Red Arrows' need for six 30-minute training slots every working day in the winter months and that would mean barring the selected airfield to all other movements for three hours a day.
+The real facts are that a formal study was initiated and every RAF airfield was considered as a base for the Red Arrows.
+It could have been news of this study leaking out that led to the many wild assumptions.
+It was highly desirable, but not absolutely essential, that the chosen base should be part of the new Personnel and Training Command (formed on 1 April 1994 by the merger of Support Command and the RAF Personnel Management Centre), and not Strike Command because that would have created command and control difficulties.
+Account had to be taken of the Red Arrows' need for six 30-minute training slots every working day in the winter months and that would mean barring the selected airfield to all other movements for at least three hours a day.
 Not a single airfield was willing to accept that limitation without a fight.